 The SD9VE is available in two configurations:

-With its budget-minded price point, the SD9VE has been an excellent seller for S&W, especially in the home defense and self-defense markets.
+With its budget-minded price point, the Smith Wesson SD9VE has been an excellent seller for S&W, especially in the home defense and self-defense markets.

 There are several popular holster styles for the SW SD9VE, including belt holsters, IWB holsters, and paddle holsters.
+Note that all the leather holster styles we list below are available in a right hand or left hand configuration.
 Let’s look at each type in a little more depth:

 For concealed carry, the SD9 VE can be carried with an inside the waistband holster (IWB holster), and our top-selling IWB models for the 9VE are these: